 A. Even though coffee enemas flush the liver of toxins, the procedure is stressful to the liver and should be used sparingly.
 Once the liver is functioning perfectly, there will be little or no reaction, including the feeling of relief, after a coffee enema.

 Q: How often should I do coffee enemas while cleansing?

 A: Coffee enemas are only recommended when a regular water enema has failed to relieve a severe cleansing reaction, such as headache or nausea.
 It is also recommended that they be done only once or twice a week.
 Be sure the coffee is at body temperature!

-Q. I do not tolerate caffeine very well – I get seriously agitated and shaky, sometimes mean.
+Q. I do not tolerate caffeine very well – I get seriously agitated and shaky, and sometimes mean.
 Will a coffee enema have this effect?

 A. Drinking coffee causes the following problems: increased reflex response; lowered blood pressure; increased heart rate; insomnia and heart palpitations, over stimulation of the adrenals, irritated stomach, and a toxic residue in the body.
 A coffee enema when done properly will not product these effects.
 It is the caffeine that makes the coffee enema work so well.
 It is 100% useless without caffeine.
 Read about it in Cleanse & Purify Thyself, Book 1.

 Q. Can you say more about how a coffee enema helps herbs into the portal vein?